MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   If energy normalization is desired then it can be performed as a pre-processing step, for example using the ``sv56demo`` tool included in the collection of `ITU G.191 software tools <http://www.itu.int/rec/T-REC-G.191-201003-I/en>`_.
+- it computes test set log probability on a specified test corpus.
+  By default 50 utterances out of a total of 1132 CMU ARCTIC utterances are used for the test corpus, leaving a total of 1082 utterances in the training corpus.

 Some minor differences include: